Radio SRF 2 Kultur: Listeners' club

 Listeners to Radio SRF 2 Kultur may join SRF Kulturclub which publishes a monthly magazine, organizes activities related to the channel's programmes and other cultural activities, and offers its members reduced admission to selected events.

 Reception

-Radio SRF 2 Kultur is available in German-speaking Switzerland on FM, in all of Switzerland via DAB and cable, across Europe via satellite, and worldwide via the Internet.
+Radio SRF 2 Kultur is available in all of Switzerland via DAB and cable, across Europe via satellite, and worldwide via the Internet.
+From its launch in 1956 until the end of 2024 it was also available on FM in the German-speaking areas of Switzerland.